pa0vtm/NTP_wifi_clock/README.md

 The code is work in progress...

-Feel free to copy, use, comment the code without commerical intent.
+Feel free to copy, use, comment the code without commercial intent.

 Kind regards,